The Lieutenancy of Tyne and Wear

 It is the role of the Lord-Lieutenant to make arrangements for the presentation ceremony.

-The Tyne and Wear winners of the 2022 Queen’s Award for Enterprise are:
+The Tyne and Wear awardees of the 2024 King’s Award for Enterprise are:

 The King’s Award for Enterprise Promotion is presented to individuals who have significant involvement in promoting enterprise skills and encouraging entrepreneurial attitudes in others.